Derrick Rose: Memphis Grizzlies (2023–2024)

 On July 3, 2023, Rose signed with the Memphis Grizzlies.
 He chose to wear the number 23, the same number he wore when playing for the University of Memphis.
 He received an ovation in his debut from Memphis fans on October 26, as he scored 8 points in 16 minutes off the bench in a 111–104 loss to the New Orleans Pelicans.
 In November 2023, Rose missed eight games due to left knee soreness.
 On November 24, Rose scored a then season-high 17 points on 8-of-9 shooting in a 110–89 loss to the Phoenix Suns.
 Rose was named a starter for the Grizzlies for the first time on November 30 against the Utah Jazz, helping his team to a 105–91 win with 14 points on 7-of-11 shooting from the field, and nine assists.

 On December 14, Rose posted a season-high 19 points in a 117–104 loss against the Houston Rockets, playing a season-high 31 minutes.
 Two days later, in a rematch against the Rockets, Rose suffered a hamstring injury on his left leg, which kept recurring in January and February, reducing him to sporadic appearances and limited minutes for the Grizzlies.
 On March 30, 2024, he was ruled out for the rest of the season with a lower back injury suffered in the beginning of March.
 He finished the season with an average of 8 points, 3 assists and 2 rebounds in 16 minutes per game, having played in only 24 games due to injuries.

 Rose indicated his intention to return to the Grizzlies for the 2024–25 season.
 However, on September 23, 2024, he was waived by the Grizzlies.

 On September 26, 2024, Rose announced his retirement.
-On January 4, 2025, the Bulls honored Rose during a game against the New York Knicks, also his former team, where it would be announced that the franchise had plans to retire Rose’s number 1 jersey during the 2025–26 season.
+On January 4, 2025, the Bulls honored Rose during a game against the New York Knicks, also his former team, where it would be announced that the franchise had plans to retire Rose’s number 1 jersey during the 2025–26 season, which they did on January 24, 2026, in a win against the Boston Celtics, 114-111.